michaeldmurphy1/SIM900_for_CMP/README.md

 and quite a bit more digging into the SIM922 manual to understand how you can manipulate the `SRS_Device` code.
 However, a lot of future improvements can be made though updating `wind.py` functionalities.

+Specific Improvement Ideas:
+ - Visualize Multiple Thermometers at the same time (really just storing two sets of data and plotting on the same axis twice)
+ - Set up curve calibration points from tkinker window
+ - update the name `wind.py` to `window.py` becuase two more characters really clears things up